hmcts/pcq-shared-infrastructure/README.md

-# cmc-shared-infrastructure
+# pcq-shared-infrastructure

-This module sets up the shared infrastructure for CMC.
+This module sets up the shared infrastructure for PCQ.

 ## Variables